MihneaTs1/competibest.nvim/README.md

 - Of course single file naming can be configured: see `testcases_single_file_format` in [configuration](#configuration)
 - Testcases file can be put in the same folder of the source code file, but you can customize its path (see `testcases_directory` in [configuration](#configuration))

-Anyway you can forget about these rules if you use `:CompetiTest add_testcase` and `:CompetiTest edit_testcase`, that handle these things for you.
+Anyway you can forget about these rules if you use `:competibest add_testcase` and `:competibest edit_testcase`, that handle these things for you.

 When launching the following commands make sure the focused buffer is the one containing the source code file.

 ### Add or Edit a testcase
-Launch `:CompetiTest add_testcase` to add a new testcase.\
+Launch `:competibest add_testcase` to add a new testcase.\
-Launch `:CompetiTest edit_testcase` to edit an existing testcase.
-If you want to specify testcase number directly in the command line you can use `:CompetiTest edit_testcase x`, where `x` is a number representing the testcase you want to edit.
+Launch `:competibest edit_testcase` to edit an existing testcase.
+If you want to specify testcase number directly in the command line you can use `:competibest edit_testcase x`, where `x` is a number representing the testcase you want to edit.

 To jump between input and output windows press either `<C-h>`, `<C-l>`, or `<C-i>`.
 To save and close testcase editor press `<C-s>` or `:wq`.

 Of course these keybindings can be customized: see `editor_ui` ➤ `normal_mode_mappings` and `editor_ui` ➤ `insert_mode_mappings` in [configuration](#configuration)

 ### Remove a testcase
-Launch `:CompetiTest delete_testcase`.
-If you want to specify testcase number directly in the command line you can use `:CompetiTest delete_testcase x`, where `x` is a number representing the testcase you want to remove.
+Launch `:competibest delete_testcase`.
+If you want to specify testcase number directly in the command line you can use `:competibest delete_testcase x`, where `x` is a number representing the testcase you want to remove.

 ### Convert testcases
 Testcases can be stored in multiple text files or in a single [msgpack](https://msgpack.org/) encoded file.\
-Launch `:CompetiTest convert` to change testcases storage method: you can convert a single file into multiple files or vice versa.
+Launch `:competibest convert` to change testcases storage method: you can convert a single file into multiple files or vice versa.
 One of the following arguments is needed:
 - `singlefile_to_files`: convert a single file into multiple text files
 - `files_to_singlefile`: convert multiple text files into a single file
 - `auto`: if there's a single file convert it into multiple files, otherwise convert multiple files into a single file

-**NOTE:** this command only converts already existing testcases files without changing CompetiTest configuration.
+**NOTE:** this command only converts already existing testcases files without changing competibest configuration.
 To choose the storage method to use you have to [configure](#configuration) `testcases_use_single_file` option, that is false by default.
 Anyway storage method can be automatically detected when option `testcases_auto_detect_storage` is true.

 ### Run testcases
-Launch `:CompetiTest run`.
-CompetiTest's interface will appear and you'll be able to view details about a testcase by moving the cursor over its entry.
+Launch `:competibest run`. competibest's interface will appear and you'll be able to view details about a testcase by moving the cursor over its entry.
 You can close the UI by pressing `q`, `Q` or `:q`.\
-If you're using a compiled language and you don't want to recompile your program launch `:CompetiTest run_no_compile`.\
+If you're using a compiled language and you don't want to recompile your program launch `:competibest run_no_compile`.\
-If you have previously closed the UI and you want to re-open it without re-executing testcases or recompiling launch `:CompetiTest show_ui`.
+If you have previously closed the UI and you want to re-open it without re-executing testcases or recompiling launch `:competibest show_ui`.

 #### Control processes
 - Run again a testcase by pressing `R`